cristitodoran/survival-bot/README.md

 Run with `node bot.js`

+Meanwhile run the extension Super Simple Auto Refresh in Chrome on the available slots page.
+You do this so your session doesn't expire and you can quickly book your shot.

+Enjoy.
 Hope you don't die while waiting!!